thomascamminady/LeTourDataSet/README.md

 # LeTourDataSet
-Every cyclist of the Tour de France in a single CSV file
+Every cyclist of the Tour de France in a single CSV file, stored in the file `Riders.csv`.

 ## How to run